bobbyrne01/save-text-to-file-firefox/README.md

 - Optional preference confirmation panel triggered when `Save Text to File` is clicked
 - Option to save selected html text
 - Can edit text before saving
-- User can style preferences panel
+- User can style preferences panel using a color-picker

 ## Localization